devanshi-1212/Activity-Tracker/README.md

 - The extension should now appear in your list of extensions and be ready to use.

 ## How to Use
-After installing the extension, your can do the following:
+After installing the extension, you can do the following:

 - Click on the extension icon in the toolbar.
 - A popup will appear, asking to add website or view existing list.